 There are hundreds of limousine services in the United States that rent limos and provide drivers to the general public.
 There are also hundreds of private operators who either hire themselves out to anyone or become a personal driver for a wealthy person.
 Before you rent a limo -- or purchase one for yourself -- it pays to do some research on the limousine company.
 Make sure the company tests its vehicles and, if possible, find out what the certification process is for its drivers.
 Reputation in the limousine industry is very important, so try to pick a company with a good one.
 That way, when you're riding in the back with several of your friends, all you'll have to worry about is what everyone wants to drink.

-To learn more about limousines and related subjects, check out the links on the next page.
+To learn more about limousines and related subjects, check out the links below.